Sanary199/CarSpecAndRental-Backend/README.md

 1. Open the project in Spring Tool Suite (STS).
 2. Run the project as a Java application, which will load the project on the given server port.
 3. Run the Frontend of the project using React.
-4. You can check if the endpoints are running properly using  postman application.
+4. You can check if the endpoints are running properly using the Postman application.
 ## Contributing

-We welcome contributions to the Car Spec and Rental Web App backend.
+I welcome contributions to the Car Spec and Rental Web App backend.
 To contribute, please follow these steps:

 1. Fork this repository to your own GitHub account.
 2. Create a new branch based on the feature or bug you want to work on.